The Sims: The Sims 3 (2009)

 Electronic Arts released The Sims 3 on June 2, 2009.
 The sequel was announced by EA in November 2006.
-The game is set 25 years before the original game and features an open, seamless neighborhood, improved Sim creation tools, enhanced build and buy mode functions, and the introduction of wishes and goals.
+The game is set some time before the original game and features an open, seamless neighborhood, improved Sim creation tools, enhanced build and buy mode functions, and the introduction of wishes and goals.
 The game introduced a new form of directed gameplay through small, step-wise goals presented as opportunities for the player to pursue or refuse.
 The Sims 3 sold 1.4 million copies in the first week, making it the largest release in PC gaming history at the time.

-The Sims 3 is set 25 years before The Sims.
+The Sims 3 is set before The Sims.
 For example, the Goth family is much younger, and Bella Goth, an adult in the first game, is a child and is named Bella Bachelor.
+Some players speculate that the game takes place 25 years before the original game, the same way The Sims 2 takes place 25 years after The Sims.
 Eleven expansion packs and nine "stuff packs" were released for The Sims 3.
 In addition, many items are available online for additional fees at The Sims 3 Store.
 The Sims 3 received eleven expansion packs:

 The Sims 4 (2014)

 Electronic Arts announced The Sims 4 on May 6, 2013.
 The announcement stated that the game was in development by Maxis.
 The Sims 4 takes place in an alternative setting/timeline from the game's previous installments.
 Later in 2014, further details on features and gameplay were announced.
 The release date of September 2, 2014, was announced at E3 2014.

-As of January 2023, twelve expansion packs, twelve "game packs", eighteen "stuff packs", and ten "kits" have been released, and updates have added content that was previously absent, such as basements, ghosts, pools, modular stairs, toddlers, new careers, terrain tools, additional skin tones, and bunk beds.
+As of March 2025, eighteen "expansion packs", twelve "game packs", twenty "stuff packs", thirty-eight "kits", and four "creator kits" have been released, and updates have added content that was previously absent, such as basements, ghosts, pools, modular stairs, toddlers, new careers, terrain tools, additional skin tones, bunk beds and infants.
 The Sims 4 was made free-to-play on October 18, 2022.

-The Sims 4 has received twelve expansion packs so far:
+The Sims 4 has received nineteen expansion packs:

-The Sims 4 has also received twelve "game packs" so far:
+The Sims 4 has received twelve game packs: